-Failure to comply with the Rules & Regulations governing the use of Lambton Kent District School Board (LKDSB) and St. Clair Catholic District School Board (SCCDSB) facilities may result in immediate permit cancellation without reimbursement and at no cost or liability to the boards.
-Chatham-Kent Lambton Administrative School Services (CLASS) reserves the right to refuse approval or to cancel any permits issued if deemed necessary for the best interests of the school and/or the board.
+Failure to comply with Rules & Regulations governing the use of Lambton Kent and St. Clair Catholic District School Board facilities may result in permit cancellation, without reimbursement, and at no cost or liability to the boards.
+The Rental Office reserves the right to refuse approval or cancel any permits issued if deemed necessary for the best interests of the boards.

 Code of Conduct

 All persons, while on Board property, must adhere to the Board’s Code of Conduct Procedures which outline acceptable standards of behaviour, and maintain a safe, positive environment free from violence.
 LKDSB SCCDSB

 Board facilities/equipment are maintained in accordance with current operational standards.
 To preview a facility (or available equipment), a site visit can be arranged through the Rental Office.
 The boards provide no stated or implied warranty as to the suitability or condition of their facilities or equipment for the rental group’s purposes.
 The Applicant accepts the facilities and equipment on an “as is” basis at the Applicant’s own risk.

 Assignment of subletting the permitted premises to a third party is prohibited, permits are non-transferable and must be used by the organization they are issued to.